bruvellu/terebratalia-wnts/wnt.md

 Our work characterizes the expression of Wnt signaling components during brachiopod development.
 We found that the brachiopod *T. transversa* has retained the ancestral repertoire of Wnt genes, showing few duplications or losses, and that these genes are expressed throughout embryogenesis with a major upregulation event during axial elongation.
 At this stage, we identified six distinct transcriptional subregions distributed along the anteroposterior axis, each expressing a unique combination of ligands, receptors, and antagonists of Wnt signaling ({@fig:summary}A, @tbl:landscape).
-Interestingly, these Wnt transcriptional subregions coincide with the morphological subdivisions of the larval body ({@fig:summary}B), suggesting that a combinatorial logic of Wnt signaling---a *Wnt code*---may play a role in the regionalization of the brachiopod body axis.
+Interestingly, these transcriptional subregions coincide with the morphological subdivisions of the larval body ({@fig:summary}B), suggesting that a combinatorial logic of Wnt signaling---a *Wnt code*---may play a role in the regionalization of the brachiopod body axis.

 The existence of a “Wnt code” was first proposed based on the staggered expression of Wnt genes along the tail bud of amphioxus and body axis of sea anemone embryos [@Schubert2001-cp; @Kusserow2005-xd].
 As an analogy to the “Hox code”, where the combinatorial expression of nested Hox domains determines the positional identities of tissues along an axis [@Hunt1991-xa], the “Wnt code” refers to the possibility that different combinations of Wnt ligands may differentially pattern regions of the body axis.